Board of Directors

 Economic Vitality Committee Vice-Chair

-It’s been clear since to Chris even before he moved back to Alton in 2016 that Alton Main Street is the backbone of both the community and business economies of the Riverbend.
+It’s been clear since to Chris even before he moved back to Alton that Alton Main Street is the backbone of both the community and business economies of the Riverbend.
 For years his company, The Mission Center L3C, and AMS have partnered on programming and events that have spurred entrepreneurship and aim to maintain the momentum inspired by The Small Business Revolution.

 Chris specializes in community and economic development – specifically, social and commercial entrepreneurship.
 He’s had the privilege of working with thousands of nonprofits as a community organizer, advisor, founder, and board member and looks forward to bringing his broad base of experience in the nonprofit sector to Alton Main Street.